Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Vector Search with FAISS
 **💬 Quote of the Day:** "The most technologically efficient machine that man has ever invented is the book." — Northrop Frye

+## 📅 2025-04-16
+**🧠 Learning Topic:** Data Drift Detection
+**💬 Quote of the Day:** "If you love life, don't waste time, for time is what life is made up of." — Bruce Lee